PETER BREINER – Conductor/Pianist/Arranger/Composer

 Known as a conductor, pianist, arranger and composer, Peter Breiner has conducted, often doubling as a pianist, the Royal Philharmonic Orchestra, the Bournemouth Symphony Orchestra, the Jerusalem Symphony Orchestra, the Vienna Mozart Orchestra, the Hungarian State Radio Orchestra, the Nicolaus Esterhazy Orchestra Budapest, the Polish Radio and TV Symphony Orchestra, the Ukrainian State Symphony Orchestra, the Moscow Symphony Orchestra, the Slovak Philharmonic Orchestra, the Slovak Radio Symphony Orchestra, Capella Istropolitana, the Queensland Symphony Orchestra, the Orchestra National de Lille, France, and the Hong Kong Philharmonic Orchestra, to mention just a few.
 He is one of the world’s most recorded musicians, with over 200 CDs released and record numbers sold ( 1.5 million reached by 2008 alone ) both as albums or online streams.

-Most recently Peter’s new ballet, Slovak Dances, in collaboration with world renowned choreographer Natalia Horecna, was premiered to tremendous acclaim.
-This ballet project is based on Peter’s own 85 minute orchestral suite of dances which were premiered in their orchestral version in 2015.
-Slovak Dances, Nasty and Nice pulls together all the latest trends in technology and communication across the world today initially as a huge Transmedia project consisting of audio recording, several interactive videos, and audience-involvement platforms.
+Peter’s new ballet, Slovak Dances, in collaboration with world renowned choreographer Natalia Horecna was premiered to tremendous acclaim in 2016.
+This ballet is based on Peter’s own 90 minute orchestral suite of dances which were premiered in its orchestral version in 2015.
+Initially, Slovak Dances, Nasty and Nice was a project that pulled together all the latest trends in technology and communication across the world today as a huge Transmedia project consisting of audio recording, several interactive videos, and audience-involvement platforms.

 Peter’s compositions and arrangements have been played in concerts worldwide.
 Films that include his musical scores have enjoyed very wide international exposure. (such as Anne of Green Gables, Timothy Findley’s Piano Man’s Daughter, produced by Whoopi Goldberg, and The Magic Flute ) and his music has been featured many times on the most popular TV shows ( including CBC television show Wind at My Back and Seasons of Love)